Amygyx/GIT-SSIC/data_compression/README.md

 # compression

-A utility library for data compression in PyTorch Developed by University of Science and Technology of China (USTC), [Intelligent Media Computing Lab](https://faculty.ustc.edu.cn/chenzhibo).
+A utility library for data compression in PyTorch developed by University of Science and Technology of China (USTC), [Intelligent Media Computing Lab](https://faculty.ustc.edu.cn/chenzhibo).

 ## Installation